ManuelMLMadeira/tree_augmented_naive_bayes/README.md

 ### ***Apprendiz***

-Generates the TAN (Bayesian Network) that maximizes the likelihood of the data provided This data must be provided as a *.csv* file.
+Generates the TAN (Bayesian Network) that maximizes the likelihood of the data provided.
+This data must be provided as a *.csv* file.
 The end product of this application will be saved as a *.ser* file.